westerndigitalcorporation/zonedstorage.io/docs/tools/tcmu-runner.md

 /> exit
 ```

-The backstore create command specifies the emulated disk capacity with the
+The `backstore create` command specifies the capacity of the emulated disk with
-argument `size=20G`.
-The backing file `/var/local/zbc0.raw` will be created if
+the argument `size=20G`.
+The backing file `/var/local/zbc0.raw` is created if
-necessary and resized to match the requested capacity.
+necessary and is resized to match the specified capacity.

-When the backstore is linked to `lun0` of the loopback link, the emulated device
+When the backstore is linked to `lun0` of the loopback link, the emulated
-becomes visible by the kernel and its management initialized in the same manner
+device becomes visible to the kernel and its management initialized the same
-as with physical devices.
-This can be seen in the kernel messages log.
+way physical devices are initialized.
+This is reported in the kernel messages
+log:

 ```plaintext
 # dmesg